Company History

 In a separate transaction, Khazanah, the majority shareholder of CIMB Group, acquired majority ownership of Lippo Bank on 30 September 2005.

 In 2007, the ownership of the total shares was transferred to CIMB Group as part of an internal reorganization to consolidate the activities of all CIMB Group subsidiaries with a universal banking platform.
 The majority of the Bank’s shares, 92.5%, are owned directly and indirectly by CIMB Group Sdn.
-Bhd., the fifth largest universal banking group, among others in ASEAN, and which has extensive regional networks in Indonesia, Malaysia, Thailand, Singapore, Cambodia, Brunei Darussalam, Vietnam, Myanmar, Laos, and the Philippines.
+Bhd., the fifth largest universal banking group in ASEAN, and which has extensive regional networks in Indonesia, Malaysia, Thailand, Singapore, Cambodia, Brunei Darussalam, Vietnam, Myanmar, Laos, and the Philippines.

 As the controlling shareholder of CIMB Niaga (through CIMB Group) and Lippo Bank since 2007, Khazanah completed a merger as a part of a measure to comply with the Single Presence Policy (SPP) stipulated by Bank Indonesia.
 This was the first merger in Indonesia related to the SPP policy.

-In 2008, before the merger, PT Bank Niaga Tbk changed its name to PT Bank CIMB Niaga Tbk (rebranding) based on Deed No. 38 dated 28 May 2008, made in the presence of Dr. Amrul Partomuan Pohan, S.H., LLM, Notary in Jakarta and approved by the Ministry of Law and Human Rights of the Republic of Indonesia through letter No. AHU-32968.
-AH.01.02.2008 dated 13 June 2008, and the Governor of Bank Indonesia Decree No. 10/56/ KEP.GBI/2008 dated 22 July 2008.
+In 2008, before the merger, PT Bank Niaga Tbk changed its name to PT Bank CIMB Niaga Tbk (rebranding) based on Deed No. 38 dated 28 May 2008, made before Dr. Amrul Partomuan Pohan, S.H., LLM, Notary in Jakarta and approved by the Ministry of Law and Human Rights of the Republic of Indonesia through letter No. AHU-32968.AH.01.02 year 2008 dated 13 June 2008, and the Governor of Bank Indonesia Decree No. 10/56/ KEP.GBI/2008 dated 22 July 2008.

-Currently, CIMB Niaga provides its customers with a comprehensive range of banking products and services in Indonesia, from consumer banking, Small and Medium Enterprises (SME) banking, commercial banking, and corporate banking, supported by treasury and transaction banking capabilities and branchless banking networks.
-CIMB Niaga also offers commercial and sharia products and services through the CIMB Niaga Sharia Business Unit.
-One of CIMB Niaga’s advantages is that its Transaction Banking capability offers various products and services and comprehensive solutions for companies to manage their domestic and cross-border financial operations transactions.
+CIMB Niaga is committed to meeting the banking needs of its cutomers in a comprehensive manner.
+Currently, CIMB Niaga continues to provide comprehensive leading banking products and services, covering the consumer banking, small and medium enterprise (SME) banking, commercial banking, and corporate banking segments.
+This effort is supported by treasury & capital market and transaction banking capabilities, as well as reliable branchless banking networks.
+CIMB Niaga also offers sharia products and services through the CIMB Niaga Sharia Business Unit.
+One of CIMB Niaga’s advantages is that its Transaction Banking capability offers various leading products and services and comprehensive solutions for customers to manage their domestic and cross-border financial operations transactions.
 These solutions include cash management, remittance, trade finance, and value chain.